 Plus, certain studios just come cheaper, even at peak times.
 And from my experience, they aren’t necessarily worse than the more expensive ones.
 But you have to be open to exploring new options.

-You can still find lower point classes though.
 I often find great deals on yoga and meditation classes.
 And certain HIIT studios offer a break too.
 Plus, I’ve gotten a couple hours to work out at popular gyms in my area for as little as 2 points.
 So again, this works best for people willing to try a variety of options.

 Certain popular classes can be crazy expensive with the points system